Should You Try Painting Your Granite Countertops? (Pros and Cons)

 kitchen with white cabinets stools and painted countertop

-Painted countertops’ service life depends on many factors, but most countertop paint brands list an average of 5 to 7 years.
+Painted countertops’ service life depends on many factors, but most brands list an average of 5 to 7 years.
 Aside from the type used, surface preparation is crucial in ensuring that the coating adheres to the granite surface.

 Epoxy-based paints: Five to Ten years’ service life